Elephantine: Ancient Egypt

-The island stood at the border between Egypt and Nubia; so, its location made it a natural cargo transfer point for river trade.
+The island stood at the border between Egypt and Nubia, so its location made it a natural cargo transfer point for river trade.
 Trade routes would stop on Elephantine to deliver ivory, a precious good in Ancient Egypt.
 It was an excellent defensive site: A fort had been erected c.
 3000 BC on the island during the First Dynasty, though the island had been occupied earlier.
 This border is near the Tropic of Cancer.

 Historical texts from the Middle Kingdom of Egypt mention the mother of Amenemhat I, founder of the Twelfth Dynasty, being from the Elephantine Egyptian nome Ta-Seti.
 Many scholars have argued that Amenemhat I's mother was of Nubian origin.

 Archaeological sites

 Between 1893 and 1910, Aramaic papyri, consisting of Jewish archives, were found and collected on Elephantine.
-There has been a large presence of German excavation with a vast amount of discoveries or papyri and ostraca.
+There has been a large presence of German excavation with a vast amount of discoveries of papyri and ostraca.
 The documents have led to discoveries about Jewish presence and significance in Elephantine.
 French teams also set out to Elephantine where they discovered several hundred ostraca but very few have been published thus far.
-The major findings from the end of the 19th century to the beginning of the 20th century are found in these museums; Berlin, Brooklyn, Cairo, London, Munich, and Paris, with the largest collection being in Berlin.
+The major findings from the end of the 19th century to the beginning of the 20th century are found in museums in Berlin, Brooklyn, Cairo, London, Munich, and Paris, with the largest collection being in Berlin.

 Ongoing excavations by the German Archaeological Institute at the town have uncovered many findings, on display in the Aswan Museum located on the island, including a mummified ram of Khnum.
 Artifacts dating back to prehistoric Egypt have been found on Elephantine.
 A rare calendar, known as the Elephantine Calendar of Things, which dates to the reign of Thutmose III during the Eighteenth Dynasty, was found in fragments on the island.

 Important technological evidence from the German excavations was recently published, datable to the Middle Kingdom.
 An intentional production of arsenical bronze, evidence of the cementation alloying process of copper with speiss inside ceramic crucibles, and a piece of speiss, were published from the Elephantine archaeological contexts.

 In ancient times the island was also a vital stone quarry, providing granite for monuments and buildings all over Egypt.